j-schmied/mount-vmware-shared-folders/README.md

 # mount-vmware-shared-folders

 Mounting shared folders to VMWare made easy!
-This is a simple script to directly mount shared folders inside VMWare Linux VM's.
+This is a very simple script to directly mount shared folders from Host to VMWare Linux VM's.

 ## Pre-Requisits